GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### The reason that we think computer science is about computers is pretty much the same reason that the Egyptians thought geometry was about surveying instruments: when some field is just getting started and you don't really understand it very well, it's very easy to confuse the essence of what you're doing with the tools that you use.
 >
-> ~ *George Carrette*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts